evmos/evmos/docs/api/proto-docs.md

 <a name="evmos.claims.v1.ClaimsRecordAddress"></a>

 ### ClaimsRecordAddress
-ClaimsRecordAddress is the metadata of claims data per address
+ClaimsRecordAddress is the claims metadata per address that is used at Genesis.

 | Field | Type | Label | Description |